 By using derivative instruments to hedge exposure to changes in commodity prices, the Company exposes itself to credit risk and market risk.
 Credit risk is the failure of the counterparty to perform under the terms of the derivative contract.
 When the fair value of a derivative contract is positive, the counterparty owes the Company, which creates credit risk.
 The Company's counterparties are participants in the secured second amended and restated credit agreement, which is secured by substantially all of the assets of the guarantor subsidiaries; therefore, the Company is not required to post any collateral.
 The Company does not require collateral from its counterparties.
 The Company has entered into derivative instruments only with counterparties that are also lenders in our credit facility and have been deemed an acceptable credit risk.

-As of June 30, 2016, the Company had open crude oil derivative positions with respect to future production as set forth in the table below.
+As of September 30, 2016, the Company had the following outstanding derivative contracts.
 When aggregating multiple contracts, the weighted average contract price is disclosed.